jasonbrazeal/docs-chat/README.md

 ### Fine-tuning

 If you have a dataset available with conversations that are similar to those you'd like the chatbot to have, then fine-tuning could be a good option.
-Fine-tuning entails alters the weights of the model by training it on your specific data, and it can result in better performance than using the base model.
+Fine-tuning entails adjusting the weights of the model by training it on your specific data, and it can result in better performance than using the base model.
 While this does allow you to customize the model, it comes with additional training and maintenance costs.

 ### RAG Enhancements